 “Your first apartment is a perfect storm: an intersection of many needs and low resources,” says Mara Leighton from Business Insider.
 And, I concur.
-The last few weeks have been both a lesson in restraint (do you really need that?) and in the gentle art of letting go (gulp!)
+Moving them out can be both a lesson in restraint (do you really need that?) and in the gentle art of letting go (agh!)

-My final piece of advice?
-Make your bed, do some laundry and call your mother.
-She’s probably freaking out.
+My final piece of advice for the beginners?
+Make your bed (every. morning.), don’t let the dishes pile up, and call your mother.
+She’s most likely freaking out.